anamok/TrainsDatabase/internal/Demo/README.md

 4/15 Updates

-Added Search screen and Single Route search screen.
+Added Search screen and Single Route search screen.<br>
-Added new sql file "updatePhase3_v1.sql" which must be run before the updates will be functional.
+Added new sql file "updatePhase3_v1.sql" which must be run before the updates will be functional.<br>
 Added Combination Route Search screen and functionality.

 + Added new table because we needed a place to store the total seats for each train on any given schedule stop.